 Adult Stem Cell Treatment

-StemGenex Stem Cell Research Centre provides adipose-derived stem cell therapy to help people with unmet clinical needs achieve optimum health and better quality of life through the healing benefits of their own stem cells.
+StemGenex Stem Cell Research Centre provides adipose-derived stem cell applications and therapy to help people with unmet clinical needs achieve optimum health and better quality of life through the healing benefits of their own stem cells.

 The unique blend of stem and regenerative cells found in our body have the potential to positively impact the degenerative disease process by rebooting the immune system and repairing damaged tissue caused by disease or injury.